 Every business has some sort of technology infrastructure that may warrant an integration with a new marketing tool.
 That existing stuff might simply be Outlook or Gmail.
 It could be a CRM, website CMS, or an ecommerce solution.
 Wherever you land on the tech stack ladder, find tools that will integrate with what you currently use in order to make life easier.
 When you choose new tools that can be integrated with existing infrastructure, you set the stage to simplify the process and allow data to impact effectiveness.

 This is pretty important to start thinking about before you buy something.
 Obviously, you don’t have to spell out every single report you could ever imagine before you implement.
 But you should consider what “success” looks like for this tool.
 Let’s face it, if you’re spending time and money to bring on the tool, it should actually provide some measurable results.
 Too often, people are sold on all the possible things a new tool could do for the organization, but it doesn’t deliver the panacea that was promised by the software vendor in the sales cycle.
 Why?
 We don’t have a good plan for measuring success.
 Develop your plan early, so you don’t wonder a year later if the investment was worth it.

 It’s not easy to predict the future but do your best to take a 3 – 5 year view when thinking about your new tech purchase.
 Does the tool allow for growth in the size and complexity of your business?
 Don’t bother with a tool that will only have a one-year shelf life in your organization.
 If what you’re doing with your marketing efforts will outpace the functionality that’s available in the tool, find a different tool that gives you the flexibility you will need as your business expands.

-I hope I haven’t scared you away from considering adding new technology.
-Yes, there are are a lot of considerations to keep in mind as you build your martech stack, but but adding new tools can also help take your revenue generating efforts to new levels if they are implemented and used correctly.
+We hope we haven’t scared you away from considering adding new technology.
+Yes, there are a lot of considerations to keep in mind as you build your martech stack, but adding new tools can also help take your revenue-generating efforts to new levels if they are implemented and used correctly.